What is the Hula?

 The hula is a dance and a ceremony that originated with Hawaii’s first settlers.
 Though there are other dances in Polynesia that are similar to the Hula, they are distinct enough to claim that the Hula originated in Hawaii.

 Kahiko is the name of the first or traditional hula.
 It’s actually a religious dance performed to honor the Hawaiian gods.
-It was primarily accompanied percussion instruments such as gourd drums, coconuts, and castanets made of gourds.
-Kahiko is accompanied chanting.
+It was primarily accompanied by percussion instruments such as gourd drums, coconuts, and castanets made of gourds.
+Kahiko is accompanied by chanting.
 Though most people associate the hula with the ukulele, it is only used in modern hula dance.

 As a celebration or act of devotion to the gods, Kahiko was taken very seriously.
-It was thought that if the dance was performed incorrectly, it would either elicit the wrath of the honored god or be invalidated errors.
+It was thought that if the dance was performed incorrectly, it would either elicit the wrath of the honored god or be invalidated by errors.
 As a result, each Kahiko hula dance movement is very deliberate and requires a great deal of skill to perform.

 A wrapped skirt for women and a loincloth for men are traditional costumes for the Kahiko hula dance.
-The hula was declared sinful missionaries visiting the islands because both women and men left their chests bare.
+The hula was declared sinful by missionaries visiting the islands because both women and men left their chests bare.
 This aspect, however, was not considered sinful or shameful in Hawaiian religion, but rather a part of the traditional way of performing Kahiko.

 The modern hula is known as hula ‘auana.
 This type of dance could be derived from religious observance dances.
 Many of them, however, have been significantly updated and can be used to tell stories about Hawaiian gods and legends.
 The ukulele, steel guitars, and bass are frequently used to accompany the dancers in addition to percussion instruments.
 Chants are uncommon, but singing is widespread.